Europass Teacher Academy provides liaising and support for European teachers and institutions. With great skill and enthusiasm, we:

 The findings of the project are presented in a handbook that covers both the aspects of the exchange: inspirational materials and exercises for a foreign language classroom (Part I: Handbook for Teachers – Exercises and learning activities) and managerial aspects (Part II: Institutional Development Strategies for Language Schools).

 From the very beginning, the project was an exciting and fruitful learning experience for us having been given the chance by Erasmus+ to share pedagogies and management strategies with colleagues working in different cultural, educational, and organizational contexts.

 In the Handbook you will find 12 exercises and learning activities and 8 case studies.

-If you wish to know more, have a look at the corresponding Facebook page, download the ICT4LWUL Handbook and visit the ICT4LWUL site.
+If you wish to know more, download the ICT4LWUL Handbook.

 2016 – 2018 Griftis: “Divided we fall, together we stand: improving strategies in European schools and teacher training centers, to prevent bullying and discrimination across Europe”: project for the exchange of best practices in school education with partners from Italy, Finland, Greece, and Spain.

 2013 – 2015 MOVET – Movies For Vocational Education and Training – A “Transfer of Innovation Project” for testing and implementing a language teaching method based on the realization of short movies with students.
 The project is partially supported by the EU through Leonardo da Vinci funds.